-There are no standardized scales that measure technical skills, reflecting the fact that agricultural knowledge can be very specific to a geographical area, crop and type of inputs or practices.
-That said, different types of questions can be found in the literature, reflecting different underlying ideas about which knowledge could be the most relevant ones: questions on the timing at which inputs should be used, how to apply the inputs (quantity, location, etc.), knowledge of both basic and more complex practices (spacing, rotation, composting, conservation...), and general knowledge (the active ingredients in certain fertilizers).
-Based on this categorization, we then worked with local agronomists to design a module aimed at capturing agricultural knowledge relevant for the farmers in the study population, by covering production of the main crops and the use of the most common practices and inputs in Western Kenya.
-We use a mix of open questions and multiple-choice questions, some questions allow multiple answers, and a subset of questions had visual aids (e.g. pictures of inputs).
-The set of questions covered a relatively broad spectrum of practices, including a set of questions on maize, banana, soya, soil fertility practices, composting and mineral fertilizer.
-Table A1.C in Appendix C presents all questions, and the first column indicates the sub-scale each of the questions was grouped under.
+There are no standardized scales that measure technical skills, reflecting the fact that agricultural knowledge can be very specific to a geographical area, crop, and type of inputs or practices.
+That said, different types of questions can be found in the literature, reflecting different underlying ideas about which knowledge could be the most relevant: questions on the timing at which inputs should be used, how to apply the inputs (quantity, location, etc.), knowledge of both basic and more complex practices (spacing, rotation, composting, conservation), and general knowledge (the active ingredients in certain fertilizers).
+On the basis of this categorization, we then worked with local agronomists to design a module aimed at capturing agricultural knowledge relevant for the farmers in the study population, covering production of the main crops and the use of the most common practices and inputs in Western Kenya.
+We use a mix of open questions and multiple-choice questions.
+Some questions allow multiple answers, and a subset of questions had visual aids (for example, pictures of inputs).
+The set of questions covered a relatively broad spectrum of practices, including a set of questions on maize, banana, soybean, soil fertility practices, composting, and mineral fertilizer.
+Table A1.C in Online Appendix C presents all questions, and the first column indicates the subscale for each of the questions.